weakit/stuff/README.md

 # rosh's stuff
-a homepage for my website that was not required
+a website that was not required